How do I become a CJ Studies major?

 Can I participate in a study abroad program as a Criminal Justice Studies major?

-Yes, there are numerous study abroad options for UGA students.
-Moreover, starting Summer of 2016 Criminal Justice Studies and the department of Sociology will offer a "CJ specific" summer session program at the University of Liverpool (England).
+Yes, there are numerous study abroad options for UGA students, including a summer study abroad program tailored to criminal justice students in Liverpool, England.
 Please see "Study Abroad" in the sidebar menu.

 Can Criminal Justice Studies students earn a double-major or a dual-degree?